Christmas Squares and Traybake Recipes

 At Christmas more than ever, it’s tried and tested family recipe I turn to.
-Not only do they taste great, my best Christmas squares recipes bring back memories of Christmas past and make a welcome addition to any Christmas cookie tray.
+My best Christmas squares and traybake recipes make a welcome addition to any Christmas cookie tray.

 Auntie Irene’s Gluten Free Coconut Date and Cherry Christmas Squares are delicious mouthfuls of gorgeous Christmas flavour.
-I still remember the day I asked Auntie Irene for her recipe.
-I was only about ten years old and she was so happy to share.
-I have made them virtually every Christmas since then.
+I still remember the day I asked Auntie Irene for her recipe!
+I was ten years old, and I have made this recipe virtually every Christmas since then.

-Aunt Dorothy’s Butterscotch Squares are super simple to make no bake squares that taste amazing.
+Aunt Dorothy’s Butterscotch Squares are a super simple to make no bake Christmas squares and traybake recipe that tastes amazing.
 Aunt Dorothy is a great cook and always made catering for dozens of people look really easy.

 My Mom’s Mincemeat Oat Squares are a tasty twist on traditional mince pies.
 They are much easier to make too!
-My Mom was a fantastic cook and I always feel like she’s with me in the kitchen when I make one of her recipes.
+My Mom was a fantastic cook and I always feel like she’s with me in the kitchen when I make one of her recipes – including all her Christmas squares and traybake recipes!

 This vintage recipe for Lemon and Walnut Squares was in my late Mom’s recipe box.
 I didn’t find it until after my mom passed away and s it’s typewritten there’s a bit of a mystery about where it came from.
 What isn’t mysterious is how wonderful these sweet tart squares taste!

 For a lovely taste of summer at Christmas, try my cousin Esther’s Blueberry Squares.
-Although I generally stick to local, seasonal ingredients, I’ve been known to splurge on fresh blueberries in December just to make these!
+I use frozen blueberries to make them this time of year.

 Or make these traditional British Raspberry Bakewell Tart Squares with frozen raspberries and your favourite jam.
 For a gluten-free version, check out my friend Sandi’s Easy Gluten Free Strawberry Bakewell Tart.

-I hope some of my best Christmas squares recipes will become part of your family traditions too!
+I hope some of my best Christmas squares and traybake recipes will become part of your family traditions too!
 Happy Holidays!

 More Christmas Treat Recipes You May Enjoy